diiq/oyoy/README.md

 ## Oyster

-Oyster is lisp-like; but rather than being built around cons cells, it's built around rather Frankensteinian data structures that have three parts.
-There each one has a list-y bit, which can be iterated over; a hash-y bit, which supports key-value lookups, and a 'metadata' bit, for, uh, metadata about the object (its class, its lexical environment, etc).
+Oyster is lisp-like; but rather than being built around cons cells, it's built around arrays and hash tables.

-Oyster's syntax is based on Psychotic Bastard.
+Oyster's syntax is based on 'Psychotic Bastard', designed by @AdamHeck.
 Much of the development of the PB syntax for lisp is documented in [this gist](https://gist.github.com/diiq/1087830).

 Here's a very simple sample that currently runs:

     set my-plus: fn (a b):
-        + a b
+        a + b

-    my-plus 2 (+ 3 5)
+    my-plus 2 (3 + 5)

 (It returns 10.)